"Wherever the art of medicine is loved, there is also a love of humanity." — Hippocrates

 Many of these doctors are already volunteer faculty with the newest medical school in California in 50 years – The University of California Riverside (UCR) School of Medicine.
 Several will be training the first UCR family practice resident class this summer.

 Another objective of DVIP is the pursuit of health cost transparency.
 Members concur that all potential costs should be discussed with patients up front to help them negotiate through the "health cost fog."
 Furthermore, this group advocates for medical decisions to be made merit- based and upon academic pursuits, considering evidence-based medicine to guide health and longevity.

 Change is inevitable, and positive change first starts with awareness.
 Many of us doctors share the same concerns as our patients and are actively working to restore and preserve the patient doctor relationship.

 Dr. Hancock is a board certified neuroradiologist and can be reached at Desert Medical Imaging (760) 694.9559. www.desertmedicalimaging.com.
-For more information on Desert Valley Independent Physicians, visit DesertDoctors.org or call (760) 232.4646.
+Check this article for more information on Desert Valley Independent Physicians, and visit DesertDoctors.org or call (760) 232.4646.